-Position the rotating portion of the seal on the shaft with the sealing face toward the drive end of the shaft.
-Place a clean tissue over the sealing face of this rotating subassembly and slide it onto the shaft until the seal retainer seats squarely against the spring.
+Lightly oil the shaft and position the rotating portion of the seal on the shaft with the sealing face up.
+Place a clean tissue over the sealing face of this rotating subassembly and slide it onto the shaft until the spring retainer seats squarely against the spring.